Hobyot: Consonants

+Vowels

 Endangerment

 Hobyot is considered a critically endangered language.
 The actual number of speakers is unknown, but it is estimated to be only a few hundred.
 Most of those who maintain the language are elderly, which adds to the likelihood that language extinction is near.

 Ethnologue categorizes it as a moribund language (EGIDS 8a).
 The only fluent speakers that are left are older than the child-bearing age, which ultimately makes integration of the language into subsequent generations highly improbable.
 Mechanisms of transmission would have to be created from outside the community in order to preserve it.